Euclidean plane and its relatives; a minimalist introduction: Altitudes and orthocenter

-An \emph{altitude} of a triangle is a line through a vertex and perpendicular to the line containing the opposite side.
-The term \emph{altitude} maybe also used for the distance from the vertex to its foot point on the line containing opposite side.
+An \emph{altitude} of a triangle is a line thru a vertex and perpendicular to the line containing the opposite side.
+The term \emph{altitude} may also be used for the distance from the vertex to its footpoint on the line containing the opposite side.

-\begin{thm}{Theorem} The three altitudes of any nondegenerate triangle in the Euclidean plane intersect in a single point. \end{thm}
+\begin{thm}{Theorem} Three altitudes of every nondegenerate triangle intersect at a single point. \end{thm}

-The point of intersection of altitudes is called \emph{orthocenter}; it is usually denoted as $H$.
+The point of intersection of altitudes is called the \emph{orthocenter}; it is usually denoted by~$H$.